Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/woocommerce_DESC.md

 Connect your WooCommerce instance with the Kore.ai XO Platform to automate WooCommerce tasks within your dialog flow.
 Retrieve and get details on existing orders, as well as, update and delete orders.
 The Kore.ai XO platform allows you to connect with WooCommerce quickly and seamlessly using Basic Auth.
 ### By authorizing this integration you can:
 - List, Update, Delete and Get details of existing orders.
-- With the 'Order Status' dialog template, your customers can get a status update on their existing orders